 For more information about how to create a module, including how to generate a manifest file and how to modify the manifest, see these tutorials:

 A theme manifest can have the following fields:

 |Name||Provides a human-readable name for a theme that is an alternative to using the theme's ID.
 The ID of a theme is the name of the theme's folder in the virtual base path (the default virtual base path is ~/Themes), and is used for programmatic references.
 For example, for a theme whose ID is

 |Description||A brief summary of a theme's appearance and layout details.
-The description is used in the gallery and in the Orchard UI.|
+The description is used in the Orchard Gallery and in the Orchard UI.|

 |Version||The version number of a theme.
-The version information is displayed in the gallery and the Orchard UI, and is also used to determine whether an update is needed.|
+The version information is displayed in the Orchard Gallery and the Orchard UI, and is also used to determine whether an update is needed.|

 |Author||The developer of a theme.
 This can be an organization, individual, or a list of individuals.|

 |Website||The URL for the website of the theme developer.|